 Robotically Integrated Bending Solutions (RIBS)

-A recent innovation in robotic automation, RIBS offer significant cost and productivity benefits for medium- to high-volume fabricators.
+A recent innovation in robotic integrated technology, RIBS offer significant cost and productivity benefits for medium- to high-volume fabricators.
 RIBS are fundamentally different to robotic machine tending cells.
 Instead of the robot loading, waiting and unloading, in a bending system the robot is part of the process.
 Like a human press brake operator, it picks up and inserts the sheet or blank between upper and lower beams, supporting it while the punch and die close to form the bend.
 Found in almost every fabrication shop, the press brake is one of the most common pieces of manufacturing equipment yet until recently it was considered a manual, and costly, operation.

 Need Reliable Employees that show up...